No-Regret Gaussian Process Optimization of Time-Varying Functions: Lower bounds on the number of queries in fast variations regimes

 which completes the proof. \end{proof}

 \begin{remark}[Tightness and interpretation] Theorem~\ref{Thm:LowerBoundSideQueries:formal} identifies~${N_T \gg T^{\alpha/(\alpha+1)}}$ as necessary (up to polylogarithmic factors) to avoid linear regret.
 The upper bounds developed earlier (e.g. Theorem~\ref{Thm:regretW-SparQ}) show that, in favorable regimes, sublinear query schedules exist; together these results suggest the derived scaling is near-optimal, especially when~$\alpha$ is large.
-Improving constants or removing the gap (polylog factors) would likely require more refined information-theoretic tools (e.g., Le Cam's method to analyze the information brought by additional observations~\cite{lecam1974information}) and is left for future work. \end{remark}
+Improving constants or removing the gap (polylog factors) would likely require more refined information-theoretic tools (e.g., Le Cam's method to analyze the information brought by additional observations~\citep{lecam1974information}) and is left for future work. \end{remark}

-\begin{remark}[Regime requirement] In the proof we crucially used the fact that \(\sum_{t=1}^T 1/\sigma_t^2\) converges rapidly when side queries are absent or too scarce; this phenomenon is most pronounced when \(\alpha>1\).
-The statement of the theorem is written in terms of \(\alpha\) as appearing in the noise model \eqref{eq:tv-noise-recap}. \end{remark}

 \paragraph{Discussion} The lower bound formalizes the intuition that when measurement quality degrades quickly (large~$\alpha$) one must increase the frequency of accurate side observations to keep the information budget large enough to discriminate between close hypotheses.
 While the qualitative analysis in Section~\ref{Sec:QualBound} sets the intuition, the derived threshold~$N_T \asymp T^{\alpha/(\alpha+1)}$ quantifies this trade-off.
+Theorem~\ref{Thm:LowerBoundSideQueries:formal} allows to fill the upper left column of Table~\ref{tab:queries_bounds}.
+For all other configurations, we use the time-invariant bandit lower bound in~\cite{scarlett2017lower}, as not matter how many additional queries we use, time-invariant expected regrets will always be lower than expected regrets in the time-varying configuration.
+Specifically, note that when~$\alpha \leq 1$, then the sum in Equation~\ref{Eq:InvVarSum} is not guaranteed to converge anymore and Fano's lemma becomes trivial (it gives~$P_{\mathrm{err}} \geq 0$).

 Closing the remaining polylogarithmic gaps between upper and lower bounds, sharpening constants, and extending the analysis to stochastic function sequences (rather than adversarial families) are natural directions for future work.